nixworks/public/news/2013/04/13/index.md

 ##### China
 ### [China and the United States agree to collaborate on resolving cybersecurity issues between the two countries. ](/news/2013/04/13/china-and-the-united-states-agree-to-collaborate-on-resolving-cybersecurity-issues-between-the-two-countries.md)
-_Context: cybersecurity, American, China_
+_Context: cybersecurity, U.S., China_

 ##### Russia
 ### [Russia bans 18 American diplomats from entering the country, in retaliation for similar restrictions placed on 18 Russian officials by the Magnitsky Act. ](/news/2013/04/13/russia-bans-18-american-diplomats-from-entering-the-country-in-retaliation-for-similar-restrictions-placed-on-18-russian-officials-by-the-m.md)
-_Context: Russia, Magnitsky Act, American, diplomat_
+_Context: U.S., Russia, Magnitsky Act, diplomat_

 ##### Egypt
 ### [Former Egyptian President Hosni Mubarak's retrial on charges of corruption and conspiracy to kill protesters during the 2011 Egyptian revolution is transferred to another court. ](/news/2013/04/13/former-egyptian-president-hosni-mubarak-s-retrial-on-charges-of-corruption-and-conspiracy-to-kill-protesters-during-the-2011-egyptian-revolu.md)
-_Context: corruption, Egypt, Hosni Mubarak, conspiracy, President, 2011 Egyptian revolution, protester_
+_Context: protester, Hosni Mubarak, President, Egypt, 2011 Egyptian revolution, corruption, conspiracy_

 ##### New River Community College
 ### [A man suspected of a shooting at the New River Community College in Christiansburg, Virginia, United States, is charged with multiple counts of malicious wounding and use of a firearm during the commission of a felony, and held without bail. ](/news/2013/04/13/a-man-suspected-of-a-shooting-at-the-new-river-community-college-in-christiansburg-virginia-united-states-is-charged-with-multiple-counts.md)